-Society and calture

-COURSE: SOCIETY AND CULTURE COURSE NO: 15350

-2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil
+Course: Society and Culture Course Number 15350 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

-COURSE DESCRIPTION

-interactions of persons, society, culture, env human behaviour.
-The course draws on cros methods, and students undertake research ss-disciplinary concepts and social research
+Society and Culture develops social and cultural literacy and a clear understanding of the interactions of persons, society, culture, environment and time, and how these shape human behaviour.
+The course draws on cross-disciplinary concepts and social research methods, and students undertake research in an area of particular interest to them.
+The research findings are presented for external assessment in the Personal Interest Project (PIP).

-MAIN TOPICS COVERED
+- The Social and Cultural World the interactions between persons and groups within societies. (approximately 30% of course time) - Personal and Social Identity socialisation and the development of personal and social identity in a variety of social and cultural settings. (approximately 40% of course time) - Intercultural Communication how people in different social, cultural and environmental settings behave, communicate and perceive the world around them. (approximately 30% of course time)

+Core

-Preliminary Course The Social and Cultural World - the interactions between persons and groups within societies. (approximately 30% of course time) Personal and Social Identity - socialisation and the development of personal and social identity in a variety of social and cultural settings. (approximately 40% of course time) Intercultural Communication - how people in different social, cultural and environmental settings behave, communicate and perceive the world around them. (approximately 30% of course time) HSC Course Core Social and Cultural Continuity and Change the nature of social and cultural continuity and change as well as application of research methods and social theory to a selected country study (approximately 30% of course time) The Personal Interest Project (PIP) - an individual research project (approximately 30% of course time) Depth Studies (approximately 40% of course time) Two to be chosen from: Popular Culture - the interconnection between popular culture, society and the individual Belief Systems and Ideologies - the relationship of belief systems and ideologies to culture and identity Social Inclusion and Exclusion - the nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures Social Conformity and nonconformity - the nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.
+- Social and Cultural Continuity and Change the nature of social and cultural continuity and change as well as application of research methods and social theory to a selected country study (approximately 30% of course time) - The Personal Interest Project (PIP) an individual research project (approximately 30% of course time)

+Depth Studies (approximately 40% of course time) Two to be chosen from:

+- Popular Culture the interconnection between popular culture, society and the individual - Belief Systems and Ideologies the relationship of belief systems and ideologies to culture and identity - Social Inclusion and Exclusion the nature of social inclusion and exclusion as well as implications for individuals and groups in societies and cultures - Social Conformity and Nonconformity the nature of conformity and nonconformity and its influences on the formation of peoples' attitudes and behaviours.
-PARTICULAR COURSE REQUIREMENTS

 Students complete a major work called a Personal Interest Project (PIP).
-This makes up part of
+This makes up part of their HSC Examination.